 GETTING TO SYSTEM

-Training modules (distance learning and face-to-face) and educational material on early child development for a variety of stakeholders (health and educational institutions, social, educational and health professionals, librarians, museum officers, NGOs, Universities, provate companies).
+on early child development for a variety of stakeholders (health and educational institutions, social, educational and health professionals, librarians, museum officers, NGOs, Universities, private companies).

 Training for volunteers of the Nati per Leggere and Nati per la Musica programs: community approach, program, benefits for the child, role of volunteers, types of books for the age 0-6, approach to families and children.